Czech Republic–Poland relations

-Poland and the Czech Republic are both members of the European Union and of NATO.
+Czech Republic–Poland relations are the bilateral and historical ties between the Republic of Poland and the Czech Republic, they are members of the European Union and of NATO.
 Both joined the EU simultaneously on 1 May 2004.
 They also both joined NATO on 12 March 1999.
 Both countries, together with Slovakia and Hungary, form the Visegrád Group, which is an important regional group in Central Europe.
 Both countries are also members of the Bucharest Nine, Three Seas Initiative, OECD, OSCE, Council of Europe and the World Trade Organization.

+Both nations have a long historical contact since their foundation in the Early Middle Ages.
 They share 796 km (495 mi) of the Czech Republic–Poland border, which can be crossed anywhere without border control under the Schengen Agreement.

-The two countries first joined NATO in 1999 and then the European Union in 2004.

 History

 Relations date back to the Middle Ages, when both countries were established in the 9th-10th century.
+In the 10th century, Bohemia (Czechia) was the only neighbor of Poland, that was effectively Christianized and organized according to Western European standards, so Mieszko I of Poland drew his standards from Bohemia.
 The founding Piast and Přemyslid dynasties, of Poland and Czechia (Bohemia) respectively, intermarried several times.
 Prime examples include first Polish ruler Mieszko I who married Princess Doubravka of Bohemia, and first Bohemian king Vratislaus II who married Princess Świętosława of Poland.
+Polish ruler Bolesław the Brave also ruled Bohemia (Czechia) in 1003–1004, whereas King Wenceslaus II of Bohemia also ruled Poland in 1296–1305.
+The subsequent Bohemian kings then claimed the Polish crown until 1335.
+In 1471, Polish prince Vladislaus Jagiellon, son of Polish King Casimir IV Jagiellon, became King of Bohemia, and afterwards the two countries were ruled by two closely related branches of the Jagiellonian dynasty until 1526.